nathaliehsieh/scDrug2/example/README.md

 --annotation --gsea --GEP False
 ```

 - Inspecting the preceding output stored in `write/clustering/scanpyobj.h5ad`, we regard the clusters with tumor cell percentages over twice the normal cell percentages, which consist of clusters 1, 5 and 9, as the tumor clusters.
-Then, we apply **Single-Cell Data Analysis** once again to carry out sub-clustering on the tumor clusters at resolution 0.8 with batch correction.
+Then, we apply **Single-Cell Data Analysis** once again to carry out sub-clustering on the tumor clusters at automatically determined resolution.

+Note: To accelerate the process of automatically determined resolution, increase the number of CPU with arguments `--cpus CPUS`.

 ```
 mkdir write/subclustering

 python3 ../script/single_cell_analysis.py --input write/clustering/scanpyobj.h5ad --output write/subclustering \
---format h5ad  --clusters '1,5,9' --batch PatientID --resolution 0.8
+--format h5ad  --clusters '1,5,9' --auto-resolution --cpus 4
 ```

 ### Drug Response Prediction